mahaloz/old_mahaloz.re/_posts/ctf/2020-09-13-csaw-quals-2020-blox.md

 Since to overwrite `heap_top` it had to overflow at the bottom of the board, we noticed that only `J`, `O` and `I` worked really well reliably.
 This highly constrains what we can actually write, especially the limiting of us to uppercase values.

-At this point, we stop and need to think about a cheeky way to do this in a clean and fast way.
+At this point, we stop and need to think about a cheeky way to do this in a clean and fast move.
 We need to use our partial write primitive to disable these checks by overwriting the code that checks it.
 What is the best way to do this?

 ## Upgrading our Write Primitive
 ### Real Arbitrary Pointer